Apokolips

 Apokolips is a fictional planet that appears in American comic books published by DC Comics.
 The planet is ruled by Darkseid, established in Jack Kirby's Fourth World series, and is integral to many stories in the DC Universe.
 Apokolips is considered the opposite of the planet New Genesis.

 Apokolips is a large planet covered entirely by a city (an ecumenopolis).
 It is a notoriously dismal place, where Hunger Dogs (low-class citizens) labor to feed the pits that supply light and power to the world.
 Both Apokolips and New Genesis exist in a different plane of existence, located near the Source that originated the Old and New Gods.

 Apokolips represents a dystopian society.
 As Jack Misselhorn writes: "No one on Apokolips evolves spiritually because there is no love.
 It is a stagnant society, its inhabitants living in ignorance, the legacy of oppression".

 Because it exists in another dimension outside of the multiverse, Apokolips is primarily accessed via Boom Tubes.
 It has been said that the New Gods are normally giants, and that travel through the Boom Tubes rescales them to mortal proportions.
+The size difference varies; Supergirl found herself confronted with Apokoliptians the size of skyscrapers, while Superman found that entire planets from his universe fitted in his hand while on Apokolips.